groue/GRMustache/Guides/view_model_vs_kvc.md

 - "The code above, that exhibits the inconsistency between `innerContext.name` and `[innerContext valueForKey:@"name"]`, is rather contrieved.
 No library user would ever find himself in such a situation.
 It just looks that you complain about a bug in the internal guts of your library.
 Who cares, as long as everyday code just works?"

-    Yes, the `contextByAddingObject:` method that derives new contexts and is able to generate funny objects is not used very often.
+    Yes, the `contextByAddingObject:` method that derives new contexts and is able to generate funny objects is not used very often by the end user.

     But it is in the API for a reason.
 You'll see it in the [Collection Indexes Sample Code](sample_code/indexes.md).
 "Rare" does not mean "contrieved".
 Some users will get funny objects such as `innerContext` above.
 Among them, some users will get bitten by the inconsistency.